nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Editing a book

-1. Editing a book while all books are being shown
+* Editing a book while all books are being shown.

-    1. Prerequisites: List all books using the `list` command.
+    1. Prerequisites: List all books using the `listBook` command.
 Multiple books in the list.

     1. Test case: `editBook 1 t/Diary of a Wimpy kid a/Jeff Kinney i/9780810993136`<br>
        Expected: First book is edited.
 Details of the book are changed according to the input.